 I realize this doesn't sit well with some people.
 If this is a show stopper and you need to find a different developer, I understand completely.
 However, I'd be more than happy to talk to you about your project with the understanding that any information you tell me is held with the strictest confidence.
 The Master Services Agreement I use for all client engagements contains the following paragraph:

 11. CONFIDENTIAL INFORMATION.
 Each of Client and Agency (the “Receiving Party”) shall hold in trust for the other party hereto (the “Disclosing Party”), and shall not disclose to any person, firm or entity other than the Receiving Party’s employees and agents who have a need to know such information in order to perform the Services and shall not use in any way detrimental to the Disclosing Party any confidential or proprietary information of the Disclosing Party (“Confidential Information”).
 Without limiting the generality of the foregoing, “Confidential Information” includes any and all information relating to the Disclosing Party’s products, services, research, development, trade secrets, marketing and business plans, strategies, customers, management and personnel, but does not include information in the public domain other than by reason of a breach of these general terms and conditions.
 In the event the Receiving Party receives a subpoena or court order to disclose any Confidential Information, the Receiving Party shall deliver prompt written notice to the Disclosing Party and shall cooperate with the Disclosing Party’s attempts to obtain a protective order or other similar protection for the Confidential Information.
 This provision shall survive any termination of the Agreement for a period of two (2) years.

-If signing your NDA is an absolute must for the two of us to work together, then it increases our legal liability, and I'll have to charge a $500 NDA fee.
+If signing your NDA is an absolute must for the two of us to work together, then it increases my legal liability, and I'll have to charge a $300 NDA fee.

 If this is good enough for you, great!
 Please get in touch with me to move forward with your project.